2023 March Madness Odds

 After that’s all set, you’ll click the submission button and your new account is official.
 You can take some time to browse around the college basketball betting markets, but be sure to take a second to download the app for your device from the sportsbook’s website.

-Once you log in on mobile, you’ll have to add some funds — there are a several payment methods to choose from — and get ready to place your bets.
+Once you log in on the app you’ll have to add some funds — there are a several payment methods to choose from — and get ready to place your bets.

 Keep in mind: Sports betting odds move fast, especially around March Madness time.
 The numbers won’t always be the same at each book, either.
-For example, BetRivers may have one price, while PointsBet is offering another.
+For example, BetRivers Illinois may have one price, while PointsBet Illinois has another.

-There’s nothing wrong with having a favorite place to play, but signing up for multiple books via our links will help make sure that you’re ready to pounce on the best odds as they arise.
+Signing up for multiple online sports books via our links will give you access to the best odds as they arise.

 For every game in the bracket during March Madness, sportsbooks will offer odds and lines.
 The listings at online sportsbooks will feature the main bet types and look like this:

 |Kentucky||+1.5 (-110)||+110||O 139.5 (-110)|